eduardz1/Master-Thesis/chapters/implementation.typ

   )
 $

-Given that we know the values already, we can replace the call to the LAPACK inverse routine with an analytical solution of the systems, doing so also means that we can completely avoid the allocation of the $C$ and $V$ matrices.
+Given that we know the values already, we can replace the call to the @LAPACK inverse routine with an analytical solution of the systems, doing so also means that we can completely avoid the allocation of the $C$ and $V$ matrices.

 We can identify both $C$ and $V$ as block diagonal matrices, calculating the inverse of $V$ becomes trivial, so we will focus on $C$.